Dear Adoptive Parents, are you listening?

 Because of this odd and outdated education that is given to adoptive parents, they are sometimes shocked when their child starts to exhibit unexpected behavior as they grow.
 Speaking from personal experience, behaviors can range from simply inquiring about our biological family and expressing interest in learning our history, to having trouble bonding (usually with our adoptive mother) and a struggle with identity.

 To clarify, it is not the adoptive parent’s fault (in most cases) that they believe their child is a “blank slate” because they were adopted.
-This parenting is a result from an archaic and an overly private adoption system that is almost a century old.
+This parenting is a result of an archaic and overly private adoption system that is almost a century old.
 Thankfully, more adoption agencies, adoption professionals, and parenting resources are updating their advice to adoptive parents.
-In addition, more adoptees are advocating for themselves and sharing their stories.
+Also, more adoptees are advocating for themselves and sharing their stories.
 Recent adoptions, therefore, are receiving much more relevant information.

 There are many resources available for adoptive parents and adoptees, such as books or blogs that share what it’s like to be an adoptee.
 This website, Adoptee Reading, provides a comprehensive list of books about adoption for all ages.
 You could find books to read to your children who were adopted.
 Or you could find books meant to help adoptive parents learn more about what it’s like to be an adoptee.
 All books on this website are either written or recommended by adoptees.

 My best piece of advice to adoptive parents is to read everything you get your hands on and talk to as many adoptees as you can find willing to tell their story.
 The more first-hand accounts you can get about the other side of the equation, the better.
 In my opinion, it breaks down the barriers between the psychological turmoil many adoptees keep secret from their parents for fear of hurting them and the adoptive parent, who most likely has no clue their child is hurting.